soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 You have the right to:

-- Access your data
+* Access your data
-- Update or correct your data
+* Update or correct your data
-- Delete your account
+* Delete your account
-- Withdraw consent where applicable
+* Withdraw consent where applicable

 You can:

-- Delete your account from within the app
+* Delete your account from within the app
+* Manage or cancel subscriptions through your app store account settings
-- Contact us for data-related requests
+* Contact us for data-related requests

 ---